vs-ude/fyr-www/content/intro/lang.md

 ```

 A value can be extracted using a cast operation.
-If the Or Type stores a different value, the program will panic.
+If the Or-Type stores a different value, the program will panic.

 ```go
 var v string | bool = "Joe"
 var name = <string>v
 ```

-Or types can be used together with string literal types to construct enumerations.
+Or types can be used together with symbols to construct enumerations.
 For example, we can define a type to store a person's gender.

 ```go